Malaysia Unveiled: A Tapestry of Cultures, Jungles, and Coastlines - Your Ultimate Travel Itinerary Malaysia, a nation where ancient rainf...

 water bottle.
 Universal adapter (Type G plugs).
 Any personal medications.

-- Do I need any vaccinations
+I need any vaccinations for Malaysia?

 Routine